Presto card: Card use

 Presto cards are available to purchase at most Shoppers Drug Mart stores, transit centres in the GTHA and Ottawa, over the phone and online.
 Beginning in Stage 3, cardholders will also be able to load passes for up to three transit systems at a time on to their Presto card.
 When boarding, riders tap the prepaid card, embedded with an RFID chip, on to a reader.
 The reader will then check for either a valid transit pass, or automatically deduct the lowest available fare from the card's balance stored in its e-purse ("stored balance").
-GO Transit and Union Pearson Express (UP Express or UPX) riders – whose fares are calculated by distance – and those riding TTC buses which travel into the City of Mississauga or York Regionwhich require an extra fare to be paid when crossing the fare zone boundariesmust also tap their cards at the end of a trip.
+GO Transit and Union Pearson Express (UP Express or UPX) riders – whose fares are calculated by distance – and those riding TTC buses which travel into the City of Mississauga or York Region must also tap their cards at the end of their trip.
+Since the TTC joined Ontario's One Fare Program on 26 February 2024, no extra fare is charged if a rider taps off after crossing the fare zone boundary aboard a TTC bus within 2 hours (or 3 hours if GO Transit was used).

 Presto readers show a large white check mark on a green background (if accepted) or a large white "X" on a red background (if declined), accompanied by one of several messages.
 For monthly, weekly and single-day transit passes, the expiry date is shown.
 For a stored-balance fare at initial tap-on, the reader shows the fare deducted, balance remaining, and transfer period allowed.
 For subsequent taps within the transfer window, the transfer time remaining is shown.
 GO Transit and Union Pearson Express readers, at both tap-on and tap-off, also shows much of the same information as those of a local system for a stored-balance fare at initial tap-on.

 Loyalty programs are also available on some transit systems, where frequent use of the system results in greater discounts on fare payment.

 The Presto card works on several transit systems and has other features: